gbmhunter/eng-graphs-js/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v1.0.1.0  2013/12/16 Fixed jQuery.csv library script include.
-v1.0.0.0  2013/12/16 Initial commit.
+v1.0.2.0  2013/12/23 Fixed bug where graphs were not scrolling when sliders were moved, it was due to the x-axis having fixed minimum and maximums, closes #1. v1.0.1.0  2013/12/16 Fixed jQuery.csv library script include. v1.0.0.0  2013/12/16 Initial commit.
 'MOSFET gate drive with deadtime' graph added.
 ========= ========== ============================================================================================================